maurotoro/openSkinnerBox/README.md

 SoyUnKoPe 2013

-PS: The references added are probably not legaly, if that's bad please tell me and I will rm them.
+PS: The references added are probably not legal, if that's bad please tell me and I will rm them.